mouldimus/notes/HTML_Concepts.md

 [Jump Back](#contents)

 *AJAX* stands for *Asynchronous JavaScript and XML.*
-*Asynchronous* means “broken down into separate pieces/occurrences without a set pattern.”
+*Asynchronous* means "broken down into separate pieces/occurrences without a set pattern."

 *XML* is an acronym for *extensible* markup language.
 This means that computer programmers can create their own document structure, and then use XML to specify markup instructions for the data in those documents.

 AJAX is a set of tools that can be used in creating asynchronous functions for web sites.

 AJAX is best understood by relating it to the way a normal web page is accessed by a user.
-With a web browser, a user issues a “request" to see a specific web page.
+With a web browser, a user issues a "request" to see a specific web page.
 That request is sent to the web server.
-That server gathers those requested files and sends them to the user's computer as a “response” to the “request,” and the browser then converts them to a visual form and displays them for the user.
+That server gathers those requested files and sends them to the user's computer as a "response" to the "request," and the browser then converts them to a visual form and displays them for the user.

 If the creator of that web page wants to make it so that some content on the web page can change based on a user action, they have a number of different options.